A transaction at undervalue is when business assets are sold lower than their true value or for a loss.

 Transactions at undervalue can be a complex area for company directors, but one that also has the potential for serious consequences if not handled correctly.

 Begbies Traynor can provide more guidance on transactions at undervalue, to ensure you understand the nature of these transactions and the potential implications for you personally.
-We operate from over 70 offices around the country, and can arrange a free same-day consultation to discuss your needs.
+We operate from nationwide offices across the UK and can arrange a free same-day consultation to discuss your needs.

 More Begbies Traynor Articles